Dear Debt Adviser,

 That takes care of your existing credit accounts.
-To help build positive credit history, you might consider opening new credit accounts in various categories.
+To help establish positive credit history, you might contemplate opening new credit accounts in various categories.
 Showing that you can handle fixed payments as well as credit cards is a plus in the long term.
-An installment loan for furniture, a car or a personal loan will round out your credit profile.
-You might also consider a secured credit card (be sure the issuer reports to the major credit bureaus) if you do not qualify for other types of new credit.
+An installment loan for furniture, an auto or a personal loan will round out your credit profile.
+You might also consider a secured credit card (make sure the issuer reports to the major credit bureaus) if you do not qualify for other types of new credit.
 Lastly, apply for credit only if you need it and if you can afford new payments.
 Credit applications generate inquiries on your credit report, which could ding your score in the short term.

-My bottom line on credit repair offers is that they are too risky and expensive, especially when you can do it yourself for free.
+My bottom line on credit repair offers is that they are too risky and costly, especially when you can do it yourself for free.

 Ask the adviser